degville/snap-docs/docs/how-to-guides/manage-snaps/control-services.md

-(snap-how-to-guides-manage-snaps-control-services)=
+(how-to-guides-manage-snaps-control-services)=
 # Control services

 The majority of snaps expose their functionality via applications that run on the local system.
-Most of these applications are started either from [the command line](/snap-how-to-guides/work-with-snaps/apps-and-aliases), the graphical desktop, or as services that run automatically.
+Most of these applications are started either from [the command line](/how-to-guides/work-with-snaps/apps-and-aliases), the graphical desktop, or as services that run automatically.

 A single snap may provide multiple applications and services.
 With a database snap, for example, you might expect an interactive client application alongside the service daemon.